 What is the average running speed of a human?

 There is no one definitive answer to this question as running speed varies from person to person.
 In addition, it depends on various factors such as your gender and age.
 For example, men generally have a higher running speed than women, and younger people tend to run faster than those who are older.
 However, it is usually agreed that the average human can run at a speed of around 10-12 miles per hour.

 Road vs. Trail 50k: Which is best for your ultra?

-If you’re more comfortable running on roads, then a road course will be more suited for you.
-However, if you’re looking for a new challenge and want to try something different, then a trail race may be the better option.
+If you’re more comfortable running on roads, then a road course will suit you better.
+However, a trail race may be the better option if you’re looking for a new challenge and want to try something different.

 Do ultra runners walk?